Chapter Two: Baby Horse

 “Does it hate music?”, Dan asked, genuinely.
 Ximena giggled a little bit.

 “It hates electromagnetic waves.
-It would be the same if you used a telephone or a television, or anything with electromagnetic waves for that matter, but obviously you cant carry those like you’d carry a small radio”.
+It would be the same if you used a telephone or a television, or anything with electromagnetic waves for that matter, but obviously you can't carry those like you’d carry a small radio”.

 Dan smiled and let out a sigh of relief.
-At long last, someone had believed him.
+At long last, someone had believed her.
 Ximena began again, brushing a thin strip of her fringe out of her face, letting Dan catch a narrow glimpse of her eyes and some of the foremost part of her face.
 From what Dan could see, Ximena had freckles darker than her hair and all over her skin like a coppery blush and a small dip just below the glabella.
 Presumably, there had been a very grave cut that scarred over, leaving the smallest inclination.

 “Now, what about your memory?”